sailushagiduthuri/Calculatorproject/README.md

-# Calculatorproject
+# SimpleCalculator
-This project is completed using the web development.
+A simple calculator made using HTML, CSS, and JavaScript.